Bible study from Matthew 7:21-29 where Jesus said: I never knew you.

 Are We Talking or Walking? – “He’s Just Talking”

-No matter how hard you try, you cannot “talk” a touchdown or a basketball goal even though it seems so easy – watching someone else.
+So, no matter how hard you try, you cannot “talk” a touchdown or a basketball goal even though it seems so easy – especially when we watch someone else!

-What Does Sports Have to to with God?
+What Does Sports Have to Do with God?

-Just as a person who talks constantly about sports is not necessarily an athlete – not everyone who talks about heaven belongs to God’s kingdom.
+Just as a person who talks constantly about sports is not necessarily an athlete, not everyone who talks about heaven belongs to God’s kingdom.
+Ultimately, it is our outward actions and behavior that shows whether we truly belong to God’s kingdom.

 Walking the Walk with Christ